SchlossLab/schlosslab.github.io/_lab_business/lab_life_hacks.md

 Here, `user1` has multiple processes running that are taking up over 100% CPU.
 As a result, there are few resources left for other users who need to use the login node to do simple tasks like moving files, editing scripts, or checking on jobs.
 Since the `USER` column corresponds to the user's `uniqname`, you can send them a polite email asking them to kill their processes on the login node and submit them to the job scheduler instead.

 ## Bench Hacks

 * Open an issue or a submit a pull request if you have ideas to add here!

+## Miscellania

+### Nearby Food

+Sorted from nearest to farthest from 1526 MSRB I.

+### Michigan Dining

+* Break room with microwave & fridge in 1510 MSRB I
+* Market on 2nd floor of MSRB II
+* JavaBlu Café in the Taubman Health Sciences library
+* Café in BSRB
+* UH Cafeteria
+* Fields Café in Palmer Commons

+### Restaurants

+* Angelo's
+* Jimmy John's
+* Casey's Tavern